Lufengosaurus: Description

 Lufengosaurus is often described as a rather small early sauropodomorph, about 6 m long.
 However, when the L. magnus specimens are included, its size is more considerable: Gregory S. Paul estimated a length of 9 m and a weight of 1.7 MT in 2010, while Benson et al. (2014) estimated a mass of 2.3 tonnes.
 For an early sauropodomorph, its neck is rather long and the forelimbs are relatively short.
 From these it was inferred that the species was bipedal, even before it became common to assume this for all basal sauropodomorphs.
 Yang published a full osteology of Lufengosaurus in 1941, but was severely hampered in his diagnosis by the war conditions, preventing a full access to literature and making an adequate comparison with related forms impossible.
 Of the skull a modern description exists.
 The skull of the holotype is 25 cm long.

 Skull

 Lufengosaurus snout was deep and broad, and it had distinctive bony bumps just behind its large nostrils and on its cheeks.
 A bony ridge on the side of its upper jaw might have helped anchor soft tissue.
 If so, then Lufengosaurus must have had larger cheeks than most other sauropodomorphs.
 Its closely spaced, serrated teeth suited a diet of leaves.

 About thirty major specimens have been discovered, including those of juveniles.
-In 1958 an specimen of Lufengosaurus was the first complete dinosaur skeleton mounted in China; a commemorative postage stamp of 8 yuan was issued on 15 April 1958 to celebrate the event, the first time ever a dinosaur was depicted on a stamp.
+In 1958 a specimen of Lufengosaurus was the first complete dinosaur skeleton mounted in China; a commemorative postage stamp of 8 yuan was issued on 15 April 1958 to celebrate the event, the first time ever a dinosaur was depicted on a stamp.
 The skeleton is now on display in the Paleozoological Museum of China in Beijing.